JoshuaGrams/JoshuaGrams/noreaster-2018.md

 ![screenshot](./assets/yam-of-endor.png)

-[Yam of Endor](https://joshgrams.itch.io/asctiiroid) is a game that I started for the [2018 7-day Roguelike Challenge](https://itch.io/jam/7drl-challenge-2018), spending about 20 hours building the initial version, and a further 70 or so hours polishing and tuning it.
+[Yam of Endor](https://joshgrams.itch.io/asctiiroid) is a game that I started for the [2018 Seven-Day Roguelike Challenge](https://itch.io/jam/7drl-challenge-2018), spending about 20 hours building the initial version, and a further 70 or so hours polishing and tuning it.
 It's written in the L?VE 2D engine.